Does door-knocking still work in real estate?

 Who do you target for social media outreach?
-Consumer vs. B2B audiences
+Consumer vs. B2B real estate prospects

 Most of the resources I found online for digital door-knocking focused on general social posting (which is a bit less intentional than what I consider digital door-knocking to be), and consumer outreach.
 Because the Estate Professionals Mastermind community focuses on B2B networking strategy as a way to position yourself as a trusted colleague and gain new clients through the reciprocity of the network you’re a part of, I’m writing this to encourage you to spend your door-knocking time focused on making B2B connections.

 You probably are already short on time to post on social, right?